rmmiranda/DataQueue/README.md

 # DataQueue

 The repository for the database model used in implementing the message log of TR's M7 product.
-This repo will bring the Segger emFile submodule for the the `segger-emfile` git repo.

 The DataQueue version will be controlled from this repo.
 View this README online at https://bitbucket.org/swiftlabsinc/data-queue/src/master/README.md

 ## Checkout